dannsam/xenko-docs/manual/animation/set-up-animations.md

     3b.
 If Game Studio asks if you want to reload the assemblies, click **Yes**.

 4. Edit the script as necessary and save it.
-For the list of options, see the [AnimationComponent API page](xref:SiliconStudio.Xenko.Animations.AnimationComponent).

 ## 3. Add the script to the entity